wp-plugins/hts-display-active-members/readme.txt

 == Description ==

-Allows a page or post to display the most recently logged in members with how log since they last did any activity on the site.
+Allows a page or post to display the most recently logged in members with how long since they last did any activity on the site.
 Options include showing a link to Private Message the member if logged in, the field to display as the members name and so on.

 A live demonstration is available at [BlueFlipper Diving](http://www.blueflipperdiving.co.uk/ "Where Scuba Divers Go Online!")